 BYOD Program Resources

-Use the above portal to choose a suitable device for students at school.
-The school code is: kunyung2020
+eduNet Purchasing Portal – Use this link to choose a suitable device for students at school.

 SCRATCH – Scratch helps young people learn to think creatively, reason systematically, and work collaboratively — essential skills for life in the 21st century.
 It is provided free of charge.